BookGen/BookGen/README.md

 ## Usage

-	make [ ⟨ make-options ⟩ ] [ ⟨ args ⟩ ] [ ⟨ options ⟩ ] [ ⟨ overrides ⟩ ]
+	make [⟨make-options⟩] [⟨args⟩] [⟨options⟩] [⟨overrides⟩]

 If you are calling `make` from your work directory, you will want to specify the `-f` option with the path to `GNUmakefile`.
 Conversely, if you are calling `make` from this directory, you will need the `-C` option to specify the work directory in which to operate.

-There are two other `⟨ make-options ⟩` which are likely to be of use to you:
+There are two other `⟨make-options⟩` which are likely to be of use to you:
-`-B` will consider all targets out­‑of­‑date (and consequently remake everything), and `-s` will run `make` in “quiet mode” to avoid cluttering up your console.
+`-B` will consider all targets out-of-date (and consequently remake everything), and `-s` will run `make` in “quiet mode” to avoid cluttering up your console.

 ### Args and output

-The `⟨ args ⟩` you provide will determine which files to make.
+The `⟨args⟩` you provide will determine which files to make.
 If blank, this is the same as `all`.

 If you only want a specific file to be generated, you can specify its file name as an argument (for example, `HTML/$style/$file.xhtml`).